Maximus-247/Loan-Repayment-and-Default-Dashboard/README.md

 # Loan Approval Trends and Default Analysis Dashboard
 ## Overview
-This dashboard provides insights into loan approval trends and default analysis across various loan grades and purposes.
-It aims to highlight patterns in approval rates and default behavior, empowering decision-makers to optimize loan-granting strategies.
+This dashboard presents insights derived from the loan data of the Commercial Bank of Zimbabwe (CBZ).
+It focuses on loan approval trends and default analysis across different loan grades and purposes.
+By leveraging this data, the analysis highlights key approval patterns and default behaviors, offering actionable insights to enhance the bank's risk management and lending strategies.

 ## Objectives
 1. Analyze loan approval distribution by grade.